It is not surprising that in the current Nigerian economy, we cannot totally depend on salary alone ( that’s even if the salary is dependable).

 He needs to cut his spending as he could have saved up to 30 thousand Naira or even more as savings if he spent wisely.

 By now, you have done your calculations on how you spend money for the past two to three months.
-You have seen how much you earn and how much you spent.
+You have seen how much you earn and how much you spend.

 This would help you cut off some unnecessary expenses and also cut down budgets on some expenses and also keep you financially inclined as well.

-You might as well need some savings app and platforms in Nigeria that would help you save without stress.
+You might as well need the best savings apps and platforms in Nigeria that would help you save without stress.